 March – Average Temperature: 24°C to 30°C

 Sri Lanka in March is a medley of sunny days and occasional showers.
-March is a shoulder season, so you will enjoy fewer crowds than January or February, making it easier to access attractions smoothly.
+March is a shoulder season, so you will enjoy fewer crowds than in January or February, making it easier to access attractions smoothly.
 The north and central regions are the best spots to visit in Sri Lanka this month.
-Jaffna’s amazing cuisine, culture and bustling vibe are fascinating to experience in March.
-Head to explore Sri Lanka’s Cultural Triangle and UNESCO World Heritage sites such as Anuradhapura, Dambulla and Sigiriya.
+Jaffna’s amazing cuisine, culture, and bustling vibe are fascinating to experience in March.
+Head to explore Sri Lanka’s Cultural Triangle and UNESCO World Heritage Sites, such as Anuradhapura, Dambulla, and Sigiriya.
 You can also spot blue whales off Mirissa and Kalpitiya’s coast.

 April – Average Temperature: 27°C to 32°C

-April is the beginning of inter-monsoon period in Sri Lanka.
+April is the beginning of the inter-monsoon period in Sri Lanka.
 The rising humidity and intermittent showers can cause a balmy climate.
 The crowds are fewer, and rates for flights and hotels drop during the shoulder season.
-This is the finest time to go to Sri Lanka’s northeast coast to see the beautiful towns of Jaffna and Mullativu and to soak up the cultural vibes during the Sinhala and Tamil New Year.
+This is the perfect time to visit Sri Lanka’s northeast coast to see the beautiful towns of Jaffna and Mullativu, and to soak up the cultural vibes during the Sinhala and Tamil New Year.

 May – Average Temperature: 26°C to 33°C

-Though May is considered a summer month, it rains a lot in Sri Lanka, especially in the central and southern parts of the country.
+Although May is considered a summer month, it rains heavily in Sri Lanka, especially in the central and southern parts of the country.
 The rains make the south and west coastlines green and lively, while the east coast and the Cultural Triangle stay dry, inviting you to go for hikes and sightseeing.
-Still, the climate is hot and heavy with humidity.
-Nevertheless, May is great for visiting the Hill Country, where cooler temperatures offer a refreshing escape.
+Still, the climate is hot and humid.
+Nevertheless, May is a perfect time to visit the Hill Country, where cooler temperatures offer a refreshing escape.

 June – Average Temperature: 24°C to 31°C

-Still in shoulder season, June tethers between low rush season and heavy southwest Yala monsoons.
-If you plan on visiting in June, stick to the eastern regions, which are often basking in sunshine during this month.
+Still in shoulder season, June lies between low rush season and heavy southwest Yala monsoons.
+If you plan to visit in June, stick to the eastern regions, which are often basking in sunshine during this month.
 Places like Trincomalee, Batticaloa, and Arugam Bay are at their sunniest, with clear skies and warm temperatures.
-Since it’s low season, you may get best bargains and prices on your trip to Sri Lanka.
+Since it’s low season, you may get the best bargains and prices on your trip to Sri Lanka.

 July – Average Temperature: 24°C to 30°C

 Sri Lanka is in the midst of the southwest monsoon.
 This means plenty of rain in Colombo and Galle, but the east coast is sunny and perfect for beachgoers.
-The temperature and vibes more or less remain like June, and the east coast is a much favourable place to visit than other parts of Sri Lanka in July.
+The temperature and vibes remain much the same as in June, and the east coast is a much more favorable place to visit than other parts of Sri Lanka in July.
 Most visitors come for cultural enrichment as Sri Lanka celebrates the Esala Perahera in Kandy this month.

 August – Average Temperature: 23°C to 32°C